Be Seen - XL Thunder

 JP Estrella, South Portland – Maybe the best long-term prospect in the gym, Estrella already has good size and all the makings of a very versatile four-man.
 He’s far from a finished product physically and likely still growing but already shows inside-out tools that are bound to only keep emerging.

-William Hallen, Fryeburg Academy – Another young big man, Hallen was a game-changer inside.
+William Hallam, Fryeburg Academy – Another young big man, Hallen was a game-changer inside.
 The lefty plays with a ton of sheer force, can bulldoze his way almost anywhere he wants, and clear lots of space.
 He also showed some deceptive athleticism to get up and finish above the rim given some space to elevate.